Get your copy of the ACSM CPT exam cheat sheet. It helps immensely for studying for the exam.

 - Intervertebral Discs – these provide load bearing, stability, and shock absorption.

-- Joints – there are many motion segments in the spine and each motion segment has five articulations.
+- Joints – there are many motion segments in the spine, each with five articulations.

-The spine is able to move in all of the planes, but this varies depending on the region of the spine being discussed.
+The spine can move in all of the planes, but this varies depending on the region of the spine being discussed.

 The muscles exist in pairs on both sides.